Key Differences Between Checking + Savings Accounts

 Checking and saving accounts each have benefits, but they serve different purposes.
-Here’s how to tell which you need.
+Here's how to tell which type of account you have, and why you really need both.

 Everyone needs at least one bank account, but sometimes you can benefit from multiple, including a checking and savings account.
 But how do you know which is right for you?